etirouthier/keras_dna/docs/modelwrapperadvanced.md

 ```
 In this example 'correlate_0_0' correspond to the correlation between the predicted coverage of ann1 on cell1 and the truth, 'correlate_0_1' for ann2 on cell1 an so on ...

-To calculate the correlation on another species or to evaluate a `MultiGenerator` one can pass a fasta fila and its corresponding annotation file with `fasta_file` and `annotation_files`.
+To calculate the correlation on another species or to evaluate a `MultiGenerator` one can pass a fasta file and its corresponding annotation file with `fasta_file` and `annotation_files`.
+Fill with zeros to exclude some cell type or annotation from the evaluation in the second species.

 ```python
 ...